 Cheap prices in the cocoa industry give small farmers with very low income no choice but to withdraw their children from school and send them to the plantations.
 With poor access to education and frequent absences in schools, the families are caught in a vicious cycle of poverty.
 The cocoa producers have little bargaining power against the few large multinational companies that control the supply chain and ultimately determine the existence of the peasant families.
 Heavy metals such as cadmium, lead and aluminium will be a major concern not only for the industry in the production of chocolate in the future, but for the local people who are dependent on agriculture.

 If you'd like to know more about the inequality that is perpetuated in the asymmetrical relationship between cacao farmers of the south (mostly in West Africa) and the chocolate consuming societies of the north, you will find valuable & up-to-date information here.

 The Cacao and Chocolate Industry is facing hard times as the lack of supply threatens the future of the sector.
 The main reasons are that farming cacao is low paid and labour intensive and therefore not seen as an attractive future scenario for the young generation.
-The supply of cacao is in danger.
-Productivity has not improved over the years and thus the market has entered a period of a structural supply deficit.

 At the same time a new generation of farmers is on it's way - they're using permaculture principles in alignment with Mother Nature, delivering to health stores and serving the growing demand of the health conscious community.